BASOPS Maintenance internship grads make for prime apprenticeship candidates

 |0

-This work, BASOPS Maintenance internship grads make for prime apprenticeship candidates [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BASOPS Maintenance internship grads make for prime apprenticeship candidates, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.